BA, State University of New York at Buffalo; MS, PhD, Cornell University

 Dr. Stephen Boedo received his B.A. in Computer Science from the State University of New York at Buffalo, and his M.S. in Theoretical and Applied Mechanics and Ph.D. in Mechanical Engineering from Cornell University.
 He is a Professor in the Department of Mechanical Engineering at the Rochester Institute of Technology, Rochester, New York.
 He is also a general partner in the firm Tribology Associates specializing in software design and engineering consultation services pertaining to lubricated bearing systems.
 Dr. Boedo has also served as a Visiting Associate Professor at Cornell University.

 Dr. Boedo’s primary research area focuses on the development of new computational methods and new design guidelines for dynamically loaded conformal fluid-film bearing systems.
 He currently studies the interaction of thin lubricant films with structurally compliant surfaces, including effects of geometric irregularity, lubricant supply, and lubricant cavitation on predicted mechanical system performance.
-These analytical methods have proven useful to the understanding of automotive engine bearings, the nonlinear behavior of fluid-film rotors, and the lubrication of artificial human joints.
-Experimental studies pertaining to the tribological characteristics of MEMS bearing systems are also part of Dr. Boedo’s research agenda.
+These analytical methods have proven useful to the understanding of engine and compressor bearings, the nonlinear behavior of fluid-film rotors, and the lubrication of artificial human joints.
+Experimental studies pertaining to the tribological characteristics of MEMS bearing systems and spherical bearings for optical polishing applications are also part of Dr. Boedo’s research agenda.

 Selected Recent Publications